1 Day in Venice: The Perfect Short Itinerary Guide

 Got just 1 day in Venice, Italy?
 Luckily you’ll still be able to see a lot.
 Keep reading to find the perfect guide to one day in Venice.

-We stopped in Venice for only one day due to a very hectic European trip schedule and we also managed to get some very cheap, last-minute flights to go just for the day.
+Living in Italy, I have been to Venice many times over, most of those times on very short trips and weekends.
 If you only have one day, 12 hours, or even less in Venice this travel guide is for you.
-Discover the must-do things to do, see and eat in this pocket-sized Venice one day itinerary.
+Discover the best things to do in Venice, and what to see and eat in this pocket-sized Venice one day itinerary.

 *This ‘1 day in Venice’ post contains affiliate links meaning I might make a small commission if you choose to book at no extra cost to you.